 For schools to do what is best for your child it is very important to have good home-school communication.

 Parents are the primary educators of their children and their cooperation and support are essential to the school.

-Each school has its own way of communicating with parents and will use a form of communication which best suits its needs and those of parents.
+Each school has its own way of communicating with parents and will use a form of communication that best suits its needs and those of parents.
+If your contact details, such as your mobile phone number or address change it is important to notify the school immediately.

-For general information schools sometimes issue notices or newsletters to parents through the children.
-It is important that you check your child's schoolbag regularly for notes.
-If left unchecked, younger children may produce these weeks after they are relevant!
+For general information, schools sometimes issue notices or newsletters to parents through the children.
+It is important that you check your child's school bag.

-Schools hold parent-teacher meetings at some stage during the school year.
+Schools hold parent-teacher meetings during the school year.
 It is important that you attend these to keep in touch with your child's progress.
-It is also important that your child sees that you are interested in his/her progress in school.
+It is also important that your child sees that you are interested in their progress in school.
 Most primary schools will have a website - check the website regularly for up-to-date information.